github/platform-samples/hooks/python/flask-github-webhooks/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is a simple WSGI application written in Flask to allow you to register and run your own Git hooks.
-Python is a favorite programming language of many, so this will be familiar to work with
+Python is a favorite programming language of many, so this might be familiar to work with.

 Install